-The US-UK Fulbright Commission Summer Institute provides the opportunity for US undergraduates to come to the UK on a three to six week academic and cultural summer programme (lenght of time depends on the selected Institute).
+The US-UK Fulbright Commission Summer Institute provides the opportunity for US undergraduates to come to the UK on a three to six week academic and cultural summer program (length of time depends on the selected Institute).

-Participants in these programs will get the opportunity to experience an exciting academic programme at a highly regarded UK university, explore the culture, heritage and history of the UK, and develop their academic ability by improving presentation, research and communication skills.
+Participants in these programs will get the opportunity to experience an exciting academic program at a highly regarded UK university, explore the culture, heritage and history of the UK, and develop their academic ability by improving presentation, research, and communication skills.

 For a complete listing and description of available programs, visit the US-UK Fulbright Commission Summer Institutes website listed below.